 While this downside isn’t a true disadvantage (Vasque doesn’t sell it for that type of terrain), you’ll want to keep it in mind depending on where your outdoor pursuits take you.
 These shoes can handle more than others in its class but they simply don’t have rock plate protection.

-Another downsides to this model has to do with durability, or its longevity with regular wear.
+Another downside to this model has to do with durability or its longevity with regular wear.
 There are a few negative reviews claiming that the Grand Traverse may not be as durable as Vasque claims.
-There seems to be two points of weakness – the thin fabric lace loop at the top of the shoe and the sole.
+There seem to be two points of weakness – the thin fabric lace loop at the top of the shoe and the sole.

 While not as common, there are also some customers that end up with a detached sole.
 That issue isn’t with the Vibram Ibex but rather with the construction of the Ibex onto the shoe.
 Again, it isn’t a common complaint but it’s still worth mentioning.

 If you aren’t quite convinced that the Grand Traverse shoe is right for you, our team has also evaluated some close day hike, climber, and trail running shoe alternatives: